agile-enigma/Digital-Media-Analysis-Tools/Bulk URL Formatter/README.md

 1) The total number of URLs that were successfully cleaned.
 2) The total number of lines that were could either not be converted into a useful format or were not links and were consequently discarded.
-3) Discarded social media links as a percentage of total links (including succesfully converted links and links that could not be cleaned).
+3) Discarded social media URLs as a percentage of total links (including succesfully converted URLs and URLs that could not be cleaned).
-4) A breakdown of discarded social media links by platform.
+4) A breakdown of discarded social media URLs by platform.
 5) The total number of shortened URLs that could not be unshortened.

 The image below provides an example of these metrics: